Pacaya Samiria Reserve (5 days)

 - Round trip ground transportation to the embarkation areas.

-- 4 nights of accommodation in shared tents.
+- 4 nights of accommodation in shared double or triple tent.

 - Camping equipment.